Youth Poet Laureate of Allegheny County 2021-22

 City of Asylum is grateful for support from the following partners:

-This project received a RADical ImPAct Grant from the Allegheny Regional Asset District (RAD).
-Urban Word is the primary partner for the Youth Poet Laureate of Allegheny County, an official member of National Youth Poet Laureate Program led by Urban Word.
+This project received a RADical ImPAct Grant from the RAD (Allegheny Regional Asset District).
+Urban Word is the leader of the National Youth Poet Laureate Network and the primary partner of the Youth Poet Laureate of Allegheny County program.